Month 12, Day 4, Friday 3:45 p.m.

 She remained silent, sluggishly realizing that Professor Lacer thought she’d thrown the match with Damien because he was a Westbay, and that she was either afraid to openly best him, or was trying to get on his good side by making Damien look better than he was.

 ‘Professor Lacer hasn’t noticed the signs of Will-strain?
-Perhaps he simply never considered that I could be that stupid, and picked the most reasonable explanation.’
+Perhaps he simply never considered that I could be that stupid.’
 She was filled with relief.
 It was a plausible motive that had nothing to do with fleeing from the coppers, attacking another student, or using blood magic.
-She couldn’t overtly agree with his assumption, in case he really did have some divination running to reveal lies.
+She couldn’t overtly agree with his assumption, though, in case he really did have some divination running to reveal lies.
 She bowed her head, the shame of the movement all too real.
 “It will not happen again,” she promised, meaning every word.

 “See that it does not.
 I will bestow my forgiveness this time.
 In future, if you are going to curry favor with others at the expense of your pride, do it better.
 I will not preach about honor and chivalry, but please, at least have the cunning not to embarrass me.
 You will comport yourself with my reputation in mind at all times.
 And in exchange for today, you will win at least fifty contribution points in the end of term exhibitions.”
 He paused, as if waiting for her to protest.